To make this fun holiday get-together as easy and as stress-free as possible I'm sharing some tips on How to Host A Christmas Cookie Exchange.

 Plan your Menu

-- Plan to serve other non cookie food items your guest will enjoy.
+- Plan to serve other non-cookie food items your guest will enjoy.
+Like dessert bars, apple cinnamon coffee cake or even Christmas cupcakes

-- Beverages – Crock Pot Peppermint Hot Cocoa, Crock Pot Pumpkin Spice Latte, coffee, iced tea
+- Beverages - Crock Pot Hot Cocoa, Crock Pot Pumpkin Spice Latte, coffee, iced tea

 - Crock Pot Meatball Appetizers